Garberchov/GARBER_INSTITUTE/12TH_GRADE/World_Geography/country_design.md

 The Flag Would Be: ![Alt text](flag.png), with the turqouise representing the ocean, the purple representing the uniqueness of the island, the blue represneting the ocean, the triangle representing the unity of the people, and the 4 stars representing the 4 quadrants of the city/island.

 The Map looks like this: ![Alt text](Map.png)

+### Teahcer Response: Blackline map Russia--100/A Blackline map North America--100/A Blackline map Europe--100/A